pattonsgirl/Spring2021-CEG2350/Exams/midterm-review.md

 ## Basics

 1. Operating systems as jargon – Windows, Linux, Mac
+   - Operating systems exist, these are the big three
 2. Linux distributions: Ubuntu, Debian, RedHat, etc
+   - They do exist
 3. Intro to course tools (AWS & MobaXTerm)
 4. Intro to shells (bash, sh, zsh, powershell, ssh) and commands (man, vim, history)
 5. Intro to ssh & key pairs